All articles

 The forecast data says the industry is healthy; the sentiment data says practitioners are cautiously optimistic but watching cost inflation closely.
 Both stories are true.
 The gap between them is where the next 18 months of planning decisions will actually be made.

-Splash’s 2025 Events Outlook Report, based on 1,000 U.S. B2B marketers at companies of 50+ employees, ranked in-person events as the #1 channel for 52% of respondents, ahead of email, content marketing, and paid social.
+Splash’s 2025 Events Outlook Report, based on 1,000 U.S. B2B marketers at companies of 50+ employees, found that 52% attribute at least half of their closed-won deals to events.
 This is a vendor-sponsored survey, but the sample size and methodology are disclosed.

 Format Mix: In-Person, Virtual, and Hybrid